 She holds a staff graced by a magnificent bird held by the winged goddess.

 Winged Victory Statue

-In this inspiring depiction, Winged Nike is a creamy off-white called a marble
+In this inspiring depiction, Winged Nike is a creamy off-white marble look

 finish in this resin statue.
 The oft winged Nike Goddess figure symbolizes

 11 inches high / 27.94 cm high

 Marble Finish Resin